Benefits of Company Formation in Malta

 - Provide the requested due diligence documents for all shareholders and directors.

-Once the mentioned-above documents have been received and found to be satisfactory, SMM Corporate team will proceed with company registration, preparing the necessary documents for registration and submission of the documentation to MBR.
+Once the above-mentioned documents have been received and found to be satisfactory, SMM Corporate team will proceed with company registration, preparing the necessary documents for registration and submission of the documentation to MBR.

 What does the Incorporation of a Private Company in Malta Entail?